My name is Ella Alton.

 I bent down to scratch behind Lucy’s ears, and I told her that when things fall apart around us and we lose our way, we both should remember this moment of perfect peace.
 She just licked my face.

-It’s for certain that I will be in school at IIS in less than a week, and I’ll be junior editor of the online newspaper.
+It’s for certain that I will be in school at IIS, and I’m be junior editor of the online newspaper.
 I have a job at McNair’s Pharmacy on Saturdays, and I’ve enrolled in four Advanced Placement classes and un-enrolled in IB.
 I mean, I respect IB like crazy, but I can’t do it justice since I have a much longer to drive to school and have new responsibilities to Ceci and the gang (by gang I mean Lucy, Paxton, Mom, and Grands).
 Oh, and to Sam.

-I’ll miss being in classes with Lenna and Maya, but I’ll see them anyway in English, which is a mixed class–and Lenna’s working at the pharmacy on Saturdays, too.
-At first, I thought we might become a big Ben & Lenna item, but we talked our way all around it and then just naturally melted back into friendship.
+I’ll miss Lenna (and probably Maya), and I’ll even miss the dream of dating an older woman (Lenna McNair), but that never would have worked.
 Some things just feel right the way they are.
-Anyway, she’s been a big part of what I consider the new and improved me, and I expect we’ll be friends for a long time.
+Anyway, Lenna’s been a big part of what I consider the new and improved me, and I expect we’ll be friends for a long time.

 I’ve had two “dinners” with Dad, AND get this, Miss Reinhart, my fifth grade teacher!
 Dad’s dating her!
-I guess you know that, though.
-It’s all a little awkward, but it’s OK overall.
+I guess you know that, though, since you’re the universe and all.
+It’s a little awkward, but OK overall.
 I must say that since the divorce, Dad’s been a slightly softer person, though he’s still not melted into the squishy category–nowhere near it.

 Neither has Sam.
 He has an ego the size of the tenderloin sandwiches down at the Bar-B-Q Shack (huuge), but still, he’s changed, too.

-I have several other new friends on staff, and I’ve given up on labeling people by IB and AP or any other extraneous status.
+I have several other new buddies on staff, and I’ve given up on labeling people by IB and AP or any other extraneous status.
 It doesn’t matter.

 Also, I guess you know, I have my own column in every issue of the online paper, so I won’t have much time, if any, for my website.
 What I mean is, I might not be writing you for awhile, but I’ll keep my ear out for anything you have to comment.